Leave Figma bros alone

 There are some obvious benefits of being excellent at using your tools — like the ability to work faster and therefore stay in the zone more easily.
 But what’s more interesting is how the right tools can make designers better at their craft.

 I bet not all designers are familiar with the concept of a variable in computer science.
-It sucks because getting it has made the development process click for so many people.
+And that sucks because understanding it has made the development process click for so many people.
 Wanting to learn, some might be intimidated by a Codecademy course because it’s on foreign ground; they don’t feel comfortable with code.
-But with variables now available in Figma, they’ll be naturally introduced to the idea in their sandbox.
-And once they get a grip on the variables, they can see how they translate into development.
+But with variables now available in Figma, they’ll be introduced to the idea naturally in their sandbox.
+And once they get a handle on the variables, they can see how they translate into development.

 Others avoid including anything outside the happy path in their prototypes because they’re sick of dealing with the noodles.
 I don’t blame them.
-But a half-baked prototype can skew the usability test results or ruin a pitch.
-Now, with the improvements to prototyping, it’ll be so simple to create more realistic prototypes — which will give people more precise feedback and help them make better decisions, effectively promoting their growth as designers.
+But a half-baked prototype can skew the results of usability testing or ruin a pitch.
+Now, with the improvements in prototyping, it’ll be so simple to create more realistic prototypes, which will give people more accurate feedback and help them make better decisions, effectively promoting their career growth.

 There’s a line, though